ricardodeazambuja/Bee/README.md

-# BEE - The Spiking Reservoir (LSM) Simulator
+# Bee - The Spiking Reservoir (LSM) Simulator

-The **BEE simulator** is an open source [Spiking Neural Network (SNN)](https://en.wikipedia.org/wiki/Spiking_neural_network) simulator, [freely available](https://github.com/ricardodeazambuja/BEE/blob/master/LICENSE.md), specialised in [Liquid State Machine (LSM)](https://en.wikipedia.org/wiki/Liquid_state_machine) systems with its core functions fully implemented in C.
+The **Bee simulator** is an open source [Spiking Neural Network (SNN)](https://en.wikipedia.org/wiki/Spiking_neural_network) simulator, [freely available](https://github.com/ricardodeazambuja/BEE/blob/master/LICENSE.md), specialised in [Liquid State Machine (LSM)](https://en.wikipedia.org/wiki/Liquid_state_machine) systems with its core functions fully implemented in C.

 ![Block diagram of an LSM](https://github.com/ricardodeazambuja/BEE/blob/master/imgs/lsm.png)

 It was developed together with my PhD thesis [(you can see where it was used in my publications)](http://ricardodeazambuja.com/publications/) exclusively to solve the specific problems presented by neurorobotics experiments.

-BEE uses the C library [pthreads (POSIX threads)](https://en.wikipedia.org/wiki/POSIX_Threads) in order to speed up the simulation of LSMs by processing input and output spikes in a parallel way.
+Bee uses the C library [pthreads (POSIX threads)](https://en.wikipedia.org/wiki/POSIX_Threads) in order to speed up the simulation of LSMs by processing input and output spikes in a parallel way.
 A Python wrapper is supplied to simplify the user interaction with the software.
 The neuron model, a special type of [(Leaky_integrate-and-fire)](https://en.wikipedia.org/wiki/Biological_neuron_model#Leaky_integrate-and-fire) with extra exponential synapses - see [1] for details, is hardcoded (fixed), following what is presented bellow, and the solution for the differential equations is calculated by the [Euler's method](https://en.wikipedia.org/wiki/Euler_method) according to the simulation's time step specified by the user.

 ![Leaky Integrate and Fire with Exponential Synapses](https://github.com/ricardodeazambuja/BEE/blob/master/imgs/neuron_model.png)